Living in Harmony With Spirit

 – Matrix Reloaded

 Being tolerant does not mean we have to accept or agree with other people’s opinions.
 Nor does it imply that we should sanction unbridled liberty.
-In a peaceful and orderly society, it is not reasonable to assume that people can do whatever they please, whenever they please.
+In a peaceful and orderly society, it’s not reasonable to assume that people can do whatever they please, whenever they please.
 But regardless of how offensive we may find another person’s views or actions, this does not give us the right to vilify them.
 Tolerance maintains a constant attitude of love and respect.

 Those who are completely intolerant of the opinions of others are usually strongly opinionated themselves.
 The more stubborn and intractable we become, the greater the possibility of endless conflict and misunderstandings.